Most travellers tend to visit Tulum as their last destination in the Quintana Roo region, but they’re the ones that are missing out.

 Note that the hurricane in July 2020 brought a large amount of silt into the lake.
 Unfortunately, this has caused a big proportion of the lake to lose its turquoise colour that it’s famous for.
-Despite this, we still think it’s worth the trip as there are still spots that have managed to maintain its spectacular colour.
+Despite this, we still think it’s worth the trip because there are still destinations that have managed to maintain their spectacular colour.

 Where you visit on your boat tour will depend on which tour you join.
 Below we’ve summarised the places the majority of tours will visit: